NeCTAR-RC/tutorials/_virtual-desktop-service/01-overview.md

 - How to log in to the Virtual Desktop
 - How to manage your Desktop (reboot, shelve, delete, boost)
 - How to complete general tasks and maintenence
+- How to connect your CloudStor storage to your Virtual Desktop

 ### What you'll need